JuliaPy/SymPy.jl/examples/tutorial.md

 This creates a symbolic object `x`, which can be manipulated through further function calls.

 There is the `@syms`  macro that makes creating multiple variables a bit less typing.
 It creates variables in the *Main workspace*, so no assignment is necessary.
+Compare these similar ways to create symbolic variables:

 ```
 @syms a b c
+a,b,c = Sym("a,b,c")
 ```